EVERYTHING is changing in mid-January.

 In some cases, the visuals and lighting data displayed on an LED wall are created in a purely CGI environment.
 In a sci-fi television series, for example, 3D designers may create a purely virtual world in which to embed their actors and props with an LED wall.

 In other cases, directors and cinematographers might choose to place their talent into a real-world location .
 Pairing LED walls with HDRi Maps of real-world locations can be far more cost-effective than going on location to shoot a scene and provides far more flexibility than using a green screen.
-Virtual location scouting is the process of exploring a wide variety of virtual environments in order to choose the best one to use in production.

 Just like in traditional location scouting, virtual location scouts might review hundreds of different potential locations in order to determine the one with the perfect lighting, background elements, and visual look and feel for the story they’re telling.